Arms from Libya could reach Boko Haram, al Qaeda - U.N.

 "Some of the weapons may be hidden in the desert and could be sold to terrorist groups like al Qaeda in the Islamic Maghreb, Boko Haram or other criminal organizations," the U.N. report said.

-Russian envoy Alexander Pankin said the U.N. report confirmed that the "real consequences of the Libyan crisis, the real scope of which is only beginning to come to light, are a serious threat to security and stability in the entire region."

-He said Moscow was especially concerned about "the uncontrolled spread of weapons in Libya and beyond its border."
+It also made clear that Nigeria was not the only country worried about the activities of Boko Haram.
+Officials from Niger told the team that Boko Haram appeared to have al Qaeda links and "was already active in spreading its ideology and propaganda and, in some cases, had succeeded in closing down public schools."

-The U.N. report said Nigeria was not the only country worried about the activities of Boko Haram.
-It said the group also was in Niger, adding that some governments believed Boko Haram members from Nigeria and Chad had received training at al Qaeda training camps in Mali in 2011.
+The report says that some national authorities believe Boko Haram members from Nigeria and Chad had received training at al Qaeda in the Islamic Maghreb training camps in Mali in the summer of 2011.

-"Although Boko Haram has concentrated its terrorist acts inside Nigeria, seven of its members were arrested while transiting through the Niger to Mali," it said, adding that they possessed documents about explosives manufacturing, propaganda leaflets and contact details for known al Qaeda members.
+"Although Boko Haram has concentrated its terrorist acts inside Nigeria, seven of its members were arrested while transiting through the Niger to Mali, in possession of documentation on manufacturing of explosives, propaganda leaflets and names and contact details of members of al Qaeda in the Islamic Maghreb they were allegedly planning to meet," the report said.

 Links between al Qaeda and Boko Haram have become "a growing source of concern for the countries of the region," it said.